menu icon

 Serving suggestions

-This meatloaf recipe with oatmeal is delicious with any potato side dish including creamy spinach mashed potatoes or spiced potato wedges.
-Other sides worth considering include baked beans, fried mushrooms, steamed or roasted vegetables, mashed carrots and rutabaga.
+This healthy meatloaf with oats is delicious with any potato side dish including creamy spinach mashed potatoes or spiced potato wedges.
+Other sides that also go well with it include baked beans, roasted vegetables, mashed carrots and rutabaga.

 Do I have to use a food processor